 Skip to Main Content

-Resources and research help for students studying topics in law and criminal justice.
+Resources and research help for students studying topics in law.

-Welcome to the Law and Criminal Justice research guide.
+Welcome to Hood's Law and Criminal Justice research guide.
 This guide provides research strategies and resources for finding books, law review articles, relevant websites, and more.

 Conducting Legal Research